michelfernandez/cove/site/content/english/hr.md

 {{< content text=center top=16 width=narrow >}}
 {{% markdown %}}
-## Wit Skribble, you can legally sign any document electronically
+## With Skribble, you can legally sign any document electronically
 Different documents, different legal requirements – at Skribble, you get access to all available e-signature standards from a single source, and you are prepared for every situation.
 {{% /markdown %}}